-Our internet age requires a person to write a lot of autobiographies.
-I'll try to keep this one short.
-I'm a writer and editor.
+I’m a writer, editor, podcaster and English professor.
 In 2004 I left a job in business journalism to get an MFA in creative writing from the Iowa Writers Workshop.
-Since finishing that program I’ve been living in Philadelphia, where I teach in the English department at Temple University.
+Since finishing the program I’ve been living in Philadelphia.
+I’m currently an associate professor at Temple University, where I teach courses in creative writing, first-year writing, and professional writing.

 I continue to do business and technical writing on a freelance and contract basis—particularly in the health care and energy sectors.
-Most recently, I put together a 135-page business roadmap for a partnership between a large electric utility and a Silicon Valley company specializing in smart-grid technology.
-Before that, I helped a lawyer and nationally renowned privacy expert write a book about keeping your kids safe on the internet.
+Recently, for instance, I put together a 135-page business roadmap for a partnership between a large electric utility and a Silicon Valley company specializing in smart-grid technology.
+I also regularly write reports on FDA regulations and clinical trial best practices.
+I’ve done some ghostwriting, too, penning articles for a handful of tech-industry thought leaders and helping a lawyer and nationally renowned privacy expert write a book about keeping your kids safe on the internet.
 If you'd like to know more about that part of my life, feel free to drop me an email—just click on the contact button in the top right-hand corner of the page.